We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Insulin sensitivity refers to how sensitive the body’s cells are in response to insulin.
 High insulin sensitivity allows the cells of the body to use blood glucose more effectively, reducing blood sugar.
-Some lifestyle and dietary changes may help improve this sensitivity.
+Some lifestyle and dietary changes may help increase insulin sensitivity.

 Insulin is a hormone that helps the body control the level of sugar, or glucose, in the blood.
 Insulin sensitivity varies between people and can change according to various lifestyle and dietary factors.